 Recommended for: Mid-sized teams: 3-5 users, concurrent crawling, rough max of 1 million URLs per site.

 Recommended for: Large agencies and in-house teams: 6-8 users, concurrent crawling, rough max of 2 million URLs per site

 This is for in-house teams, specialist consultants or larger agencies who need to regularly crawl very large sites with millions of URLs - i.e. where scale is a big factor.

 If this fits your description, it is probably best to have a conversation with us, so we can properly understand your requirements and come back to you with specific recommendations.
 It may be that you need a range of servers, or a fully managed solution.

 We recommend a maximum of 5 concurrent users per machine.
-This means that 5 users can be logged on and connected to the machine, looking at audit data and reports.
+This means that 5 users can be logged on and connected to the machine - at any one time - looking at audit data and reports.
 So 'how many users need access?' is the first question you need to ask yourself.

 The next thing you need to think about is the number of clients/websites you need to regularly audit, and the size of the websites you need to crawl - all of your websites can't be crawled at the same time.